 If you should decide to buy one of these Honda’s after reading this review, I do recommend that you insist that the Honda supplier read this review, so that some of these issues might filter back to Honda.

-You should also insist, as a condition of purchase that they fit the long fuel hose and a tethered fuel cap and if they won’t say you will go to a Honda dealer who will.
+You should also insist, as a condition of purchase that they fit the CORRECT LONG FUEL HOSE and a TETHERED FUEL CAP and if they won’t say you will find a Honda dealer who will.

 I would like to finish by saying, that I have had a lot of feedback from customers who have a Honda brush cutter and agree with what I have said.
 I have also had many many more emails from customers, who have been through this site, read this review and gone out and brought this Honda to go with their new BrushDestructor blade.